Drink & Learn New Orleans Cocktail Tour – Best Way to See NO

 Gear up

 Before heading to our first stop, Elizabeth and her assistant Monique handed out a drinking tour first for me – satchels full of booze.
 I have taken drinking related tours from Lithuania to Cape Town and no one has ever handed me a sack of booze and said, “let’s begin.”
+Amazing.

-- St. Charles Hotel Punch
+• St. Charles Hotel Punch

-- Sazerac
+• Sazerac

-- Hurricane
+• Hurricane

-- Praline Liquor
+• Praline Liquor

 Again, genius.

 Like most of the night, the details became foggy as the drinks went down, but I do recall some highlights.
-One being the surprise of the group that the Hurricane is not the official drink of NOLA.
-Elizabeth explained how Sazerac, America’s first cocktail, is New Orleans official drink and how it came to be.
+One is the surprise of the group that the Hurricane is not the official drink of NOLA.
+Elizabeth explained how Sazerac, America’s first cocktail, is New Orleans’s official drink and how it came to be.
 Part of that was her awesome rendition of judge and Mississippi state representative Noah S. “Soggy” Sweat Jr’s famous pro/anti-whiskey speech.
 Although you the reader are not sipping Sazarac in front of the Louisiana State Courthouse (did I mention I love NOLA and its lax open liquor laws?!), the speech is a beauty and worth a read.
-Give it your best southern accent while enjoying in your head or out loud…
+Give it your best Southern accent while enjoying it in your head or out loud…

-A Local’s Perspective
+Drink & Learn New Orleans – A Local’s Perspective

 At one point between stops a full on marching band and wedding party passed by.
-As everyone was putting away their cameras Elizabeth explained what we had witnessed and what we hadn’t.
+As everyone was putting away their cameras, Elizabeth explained what we had witnessed and what we hadn’t.
 With a role of her eyes, she went on to explain the cash grab that is the French Quarter Second Line – an extremely short and awkward version of the authentic and traditional funeral parade found in the surrounding districts.
 Apparently, what we saw was the “Chili’s of Second Lines.”

 Oh.